-Scope
+Article 2 Scope

-- 1. This Agreement applies to measures adopted or maintained by a Party relating to: - (a) an investor of the other Party; and - (b) a covered investment. - 2.
-The obligations in Section B (Substantive Obligations) apply to a person of a Party when it exercises a regulatory, administrative or other governmental authority delegated to it by that Party.
+1. This Agreement shall apply to measures adopted or maintained by a Party relating to:

+- (a) an investor of the other Party; and - (b) a covered investment.

+2. The obligations in Section B (Substantive Obligations) apply to a person of a Party when it exercises a regulatory, administrative or other governmental authority delegated to it by that Party.

-Promotion of Investment
+Article 3 Promotion of Investment

-Each Party shall encourage the creation of favorable conditions for investment in its territory by investors of the other Party and shall admit those investments in accordance with this Agreement.
+Each Party shall encourage the creation of favourable conditions for investment in its area by investors of the other Party and shall admit those investments in accordance with its laws, regulations, and rules.